Tracheoesophageal fistula and esophageal atresia repair

 Before the Procedure

-Your child will be admitted to the neonatal intensive care unit (NICU) or infant care center (ICC) as soon as the doctors diagnose either of these problems.
+Your baby will be admitted to the neonatal intensive care unit (NICU) as soon as the doctors diagnose either of these problems.

 Your baby will receive nutrition by vein (intravenous, or IV) and may also be on a breathing machine (ventilator).
 The nurses may use suction to keep fluids from going into the lungs.

-Some infants who have a low birth weight or other birth defects may not be able to have surgery until these other problems have been treated or have gone away.
+Some infants who are premature, have a low birth weight, or have other birth defects beside TEF and/or EA may not be able to have surgery until these other problems have been treated or have gone away.

 After the Procedure

-After surgery, your child will be cared for in a hospital's NICU.
-Your child will be placed in a special bed called an isolette (incubator), which provides warmth and helps prevent infection.
+After surgery, your child will be cared for in the hospital's NICU.
+Your child will be placed in a special bed called an incubator, which provides warmth and helps prevent infection.

 Additional treatments after surgery usually include: